onolisu/pdsnd_github/README.md

  * washington.csv (not included in this repo; available from Udacity)

 ### Credits
-This projected is guided by the instructions in **_Udacity_ Programming for Data Science with Python** course.
+This projected is guided by the instructions in **_Udacity_ Programming for Data Science with Python** nanodegree.
 Data used in this project is from [Motivate](https://www.motivateco.com/).